kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 Add optional fallback configuration to the `ExternalMetricSource` type, allowing users to specify:

 1. A failure threshold (number of consecutive failures before activating fallback)
-2. A substitute metric value to use when the threshold is exceeded
+2. A desired replica count to use when the threshold is exceeded

 This approach:
-- **Maintains the HPA algorithm**: Fallback provides a metric value, not a fixed replica count
+- **Works with the HPA algorithm**: Fallback provides a desired replica count for that metric, which is combined with other metrics using the standard HPA multi-metric approach (taking the maximum)
 - **Is per-metric**: Each external metric can have its own fallback configuration
 - **Provides visibility**: Status shows which metrics are in fallback state
 - **Is conservative**: Only applies to external metrics, which are inherently out-of-cluster